ilGhera/wc-support-system/readme.txt

 Release Date: 19 March, 2019

 * Enhancement: Allowed HTML in Footer email text and in User notice fields.
-* Bug Fix: Front-end user can now see only his files with "Add Media" button.
+* Bug Fix: Front-end user can now see only his files with "Add Media" button (Premium).

 = 1.0.1 =